cathiele/rpngo/USER_GUIDE.md

 receive information from the PicoCalc using it's USB-C interface.

-Note that, due to limitations of the PicoCalc UART (which is an actual RP2040/TP2350 UART connected to the STM helper chip), TinyGo, and the limitations of LCD screen updates, block transfers to the PicoCalc have been observed to drop data.
+Note that, due to limitations of the PicoCalc UART (which is an actual RP2040/TP2350 UART connected to the STM32 helper chip), TinyGo, and the limitations of LCD screen updates, block transfers to the PicoCalc have been observed to drop data.
 It is thus suggested that this path is only used for interactive usecases.
-To transfer larger amounts of data, use the XMODEM commands described below.
+The XMODEM commands described below can work-around these data losses (just like the good old days).

 ### XMODEM send and receive

 What is old is new.
 It's possible to send and receive data from rpngo on microcontrollers using the XMODEM protocol.
-XMODEM was chosen because the PicoCalc UART via TinyGo loses bytes now and then and XMODEM is the least complicated well-supported way to get around that problem.
+XMODEM was chosen because the PicoCalc UART via TinyGo loses bytes now and then and XMODEM is the least complicated widely-supported way to get around that problem.

 #### Send a file to RPNGO using sx